Golden Chicken Broth (Brodo di Pollo)

 • Water – For a deeper flavor and color, reduce the amount of water by 2 to 3 cups.

-• When to add salt to broth – Your not going to mess anything up by adding salt at the beginning.
+• When to add salt to broth – You are not going to mess anything up by adding salt at the beginning.
 And it will make it taste good.
 However, it is generally preferable to add it, or at least some of it, at the end, according to your taste test.
 And not too much, so that it will allow for adjustments when adding to various recipes later.

 • Lid on or off when cooking broth?
 Off for the convenience of not having to make sure it doesn’t turn into a boil, and boil over onto your stove.
 Off for a more concentrated broth.
 And since this recipe is not simmered for hours, the broth really doesn’t lose much volume anyway.

-• Simmer not boil – Advice on not boiling the broth has to do with cloudiness.
+• Simmer, not boil – Advice on not boiling the broth has to do with cloudiness.
 Broth that starts out cooking in boiling water will be cloudier.
 And broth continually cooked at a rolling boil turns out cloudier (as does stirring).
 You could then clarify the broth.
-However, clarifying cloudy broth, while being more refined, can weaken flavor or substance.
+However, clarifying cloudy broth, while making it look more refined, can weaken flavor or substance.
 If you don’t need clear chicken broth, and the cloudy appearance of broth doesn’t concern you, its benefit is fuller flavor.
 It really depends on what you intend to use it for.
 When simmering, just remember to keep the temperature as hot and steady as possible without boiling.

-• Don’t stir! (cloudiness)
+• Don’t stir! – Again, to prevent cloudiness.

 • Cook longer for more gel.

 • If your broth still doesn’t gel like you’d like it to, it may be too diluted.
 Reduce it down further.
-And jot down a note to add less water next time, and/or add more bones and cartilaginous meat (the whole chicken, chicken wings…).
+And jot down a note to add less water next time, and/or add more bones and cartilaginous meat (the whole chicken, chicken wingsโ€ฆ).

-• Make a lot – It’s nice to have frozen stock around for the spur of the moment.
+• Make a lot – Itโ€™s nice to have frozen stock around for the spur of the moment.
+The modus operandi at our house is to make it once and enjoy it several times.

 Chicken Broth Questions

-No, you don’t need to dilute homemade chicken stock like with some store-bought broths.
+No, you don’t need to dilute homemade chicken broth like with some store-bought broths.
 A regular homemade chicken broth is not concentrated, and is made to be enjoyed as it is.
 Dilution would weaken the depth and flavor of the dish.
 However, you may, from time to time, want or need to stretch it out when you don’t have quite enough for a recipe.

 Can you freeze chicken broth?